-The Medical Administrative Assistant AAS program prepares students to work in a variety of medical settings, handling all types of administrative duties for private practices, hospitals and clinics.
-This program offers a broad foundation of knowledge and skills, expanding the traditional role of the medical secretary through the addition of liberal arts classes in preparation for leadership roles.
-Graduates of this program are highly trained office specialists who are prepared to accept responsibility for the coordination of medical office functions and patient billing processes.
-Successful medical administrative assistants have excellent communication skills and exhibit a high degree of professionalism.
-All courses in the program incorporate the skills needed for employment in the medical administrative assistant profession.
+Medical office assistants are highly trained office specialists who participate in the coordination of medical office functions including patient appointment scheduling, telephone communications, medical record maintenance, medical transcription and patient billing processes.
+Successful medical office assistants have excellent communication skills and exhibit a high degree of professionalism.
+All courses in the program incorporate the skills needed for employment in the medical office assistant profession.